 ⚡ Great for Scalping

 Gold can hit 10-pip targets with ease, making it a great choice for scalpers who use slightly wider stops than in traditional forex pairs.
-Plus, as shown in the spread comparison table later in this article, the best gold trading brokers offer spreads as low as around 2 to 3 pips on average.
+Plus, as shown in the spread comparison table, the best gold trading brokers offer spreads as low as less than 2 pips on average.

 📊 Ideal for Swing Trading & Trend Trading